Tori Dunlap is dedicated to fighting the patriarchy through financial education.

 The multi-level marketing business model has become increasingly popular in recent years.

-Most of these practices are just sketchy pyramid schemes and therefore – illegal.
+These practices are just sketchy pyramid schemes and, therefore – illegal.

 But why are so many women attracted to them?
 What is the real truth behind “word-of-mouth marketing”?

-Jane Marie is an award-winning journalist with her own podcast on multi-level marketing and wellness industries.
+Jane Marie is an award-winning journalist with a podcast on multi-level marketing and wellness industries.

 In this episode of Financial Feminist, she will discuss what draws so many women into MLM and what it’s like to be a woman in male-dominated spaces.

-If you want to learn more about this sketchy practice, make sure to tune in!
+If you want to learn more about this sketchy practice, tune in!

 Breaking Down the Racial Wealth Gap + Minority Appraisal Crisis with Tiffany Aliche aka the Budgetnista